cisco-intersight/terraform-provider-intersight/website/docs/r/asset_managed_device.html.markdown

 This complex property has following sub-properties:
   + `moid`:(string)(Computed)"The Moid of the referenced REST resource."
   + `object_type`:(string)(Computed)"The Object Type of the referenced REST resource."
   + `selector`:(string)(Computed)"An OData $filter expression which describes the REST resource to be referenced.
-This field may\nbe set instead of 'moid' by clients.
-If 'moid' is set this field is ignored.
-If 'selector'\nis set and 'moid' is empty/absent from the request, Intersight will determine the Moid of the\nresource matching the filter expression and populate it in the MoRef that is part of the object\ninstance being inserted/updated to fulfill the REST request.
-An error is returned if the filter\nmatches zero or more than one REST resource.\nAn example filter string is: Serial eq '3AA8B7T11'."
+This field may\nbe set instead of 'moid' by clients.\n1.
+If 'moid' is set this field is ignored.\n1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of the\nresource matching the filter expression and populates it in the MoRef that is part of the object\ninstance being inserted/updated to fulfill the REST request.\nAn error is returned if the filter matches zero or more than one REST resource.\nAn example filter string is: Serial eq '3AA8B7T11'."
+* `class_id`:(string)(Computed)"The concrete type of this complex type.
+Its value must be the same as the 'objectType' property.\nThe OpenAPI document references this property as a discriminator value."
 * `credential`:(Array with Maximum of one item) -"Credentials to manage Managed Device."
 This complex property has following sub-properties:
   + `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
-  + `is_password_set`:(bool)
+  + `class_id`:(string)(Computed)"The concrete type of this complex type.
+Its value must be the same as the 'objectType' property.\nThe OpenAPI document references this property as a discriminator value."
+  + `is_password_set`:(bool)(Computed)"Indicates whether the value of the 'password' property has been set."
   + `object_type`:(string)"The concrete type of this complex type.\nThe ObjectType property must be set explicitly by API clients when the type is ambiguous.
 In all other cases, the \nObjectType is optional. \nThe type is ambiguous when a managed object contains an array of nested documents, and the documents in the array\nare heterogeneous, i.e. the array can contain nested documents of different types."
   + `password`:(string)"Password for the Managed Device."
   + `username`:(string)"Username for the Managed Device.
 Format and restrictions are not enforced here but usually follow the ManagedDevice requirements."